 Sex Discrimination (Title IX of the Education Amendments of 1972)

 On June 23, 2022, the U.S. Department of Education released for public comment its proposed amendments to the Department’s regulations implementing Title IX of the Education Amendments of 1972.
 The proposed amendments reflect the Department’s enduring commitment to ensuring that federally funded education programs and activities are free from all forms of sex discrimination, including discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
 The proposed amendments also reflect the Department’s continued commitment to secure equal opportunity, combat sexual harassment and sexual violence, and provide clear and fair procedures for students, educators, and others involved in America’s education system to address sex discrimination in schools and on campuses.
+This notice was published by the Department of Education, Office for Civil Rights at 87 Fed.
+Reg.
+41390 (July 12, 2022).
 The Department’s proposed Title IX regulations will be open for public comment for 60 days from the date of publication in the Federal Register.

 - Read the Press Release

 - Unofficial version of the NPRM submitted to the Federal Register on June 23, 2022 PDF (2.7M)

 - Summary of Major Provisions of the Department of Education’s Title IX Notice of Proposed Rulemaking PDF (273K)

 - The NPRM was published in the Federal Register on July 12, 2022 PDF (1.6M)

 - Submit your comments through the Federal eRulemaking Portal at https://www.regulations.gov/document/ED-2021-OCR-0166-0001

 Disability Discrimination (Section 504 of the Rehabilitation Act)